What You’ll Do

 Fraternity & Sorority Life

 Greek organizations are a big part of Mizzou, where fraternity and sorority members make up nearly 30 percent of the undergraduate population.
 Students of all backgrounds are active in the community and strive to embody the values of leadership, scholarship, service, brotherhood and sisterhood.
 Learn more about Fraternity and Sorority Life at Mizzou.

 Are you into big-time college sports?
 Mizzou competes in the mighty Southeastern Conference — it doesn’t get any bigger than that.
 Students with maximum black-and-gold sprit join the ZouCrew, a group of rowdy rooters at Mizzou Arena.
 But don’t think you’re confined to the stands.
 Get in on the action by playing rec sports (against other Mizzou students) or club sports (against other schools).
 Go for the gold!

 The Rec Complex

 Prepare to be blown away by Mizzou’s Student Recreation Complex, a monument to sweat, swimming and swagger.
-Consistently named to national top-10 lists, MizzouRec’s historic building houses a full-service spa, a climbing wall, boxing and cycling classes, tons of basketball and racquetball courts, and of course, four spectacular pools.
+Consistently named to national top-10 lists, MizzouRec’s historic building features a climbing wall, boxing and cycling classes, tons of basketball and racquetball courts, and of course, four spectacular pools.
 You can even work at MizzouRec, which employs more than 400 students.
-Feel the burn. 🔥 💪 🔥

 In the past seven years, more than 35,400 Mizzou students performed more than 1,400,000 hours of service in the community — while earning academic credit for it.
 Mizzou also set a record for alternative break participation, a program that sends Tigers on the road to pitch in and help farther-away communities.